lm-sys/lm-sys.github.io/blog/2024-08-28-style-control.md

 ---
 title: "Does style matter?
 Disentangling style and substance in Chatbot Arena"
 author: "Tianle Li*, Anastasios Angelopoulos*, Wei-Lin Chiang*"
-date: "Aug 28, 2024"
+date: "Aug 29, 2024"
 previewImg: /images/blog/style_control/logo.png
 ---

 Why is GPT-4o-mini so good?
 Why does Claude rank so low, when anecdotal experience suggests otherwise?

 We have answers for you.
 We controlled for the effect of length and markdown, and indeed, *the ranking changed*.
 This is just a first step towards our larger goal of disentangling **substance** and **style** in Chatbot Arena leaderboard.

-**Check out the results below!** It turns out that style has a strong effect on models’ performance in the leaderboard.
+**Check out the results below!** Style indeed has a strong effect on models’ performance in the leaderboard.
 This makes sense—from the perspective of human preference, it’s not just what you say, but how you say it.
-But now, we have a way of _separating_ the effect of writing style from the content, so you can see both, and they aren’t mixed up.
+But now, we have a way of _separating_ the effect of writing style from the content, so you can see both effects individually.

-When adjusting for length and style, GPT-4o-mini and Grok-2-mini drop below most frontier models, and Claude 3.5 Sonnet, Opus, and Llama-3.1-405B rise substantially.
-In the Hard Prompt subset, we..
-[Wei-Lin Chiang Tianle Li add any other major takeaways] We are looking forward to seeing what the community does with this new tool for disaggregating style and substance.
+When adjusting for length and style, we found noticeable shifts in the ranking.
+GPT-4o-mini and Grok-2-mini drop below most frontier models, and Claude 3.5 Sonnet, Opus, and Llama-3.1-405B rise substantially.
+In the Hard Prompt subset, we observe Claude 3.5 Sonnet jumping to joint #1 with chatgpt-4o-latest, and Llama improved significantly.
+We are looking forward to seeing what the community does with this new tool for disaggregating style and substance.

 ## Overall ranking + Style Control